ambonvik/cimba/docs/tutorial.rst

-The example above was originally written as part of the Cimba unit test suite, to ensure that the library tracking of how many units each process holds from the resource store alwayse matches the expected values calculated here.
+The example above was originally written as part of the Cimba unit test suite, to ensure that the library tracking of how many units each process holds from the resource store always matches the expected values calculated here.
 Hence all the ``cmb_assert_debug(amount_held == cmb_resourcestore_held_by_process(sp, me));`` statements.
-We wanted to make very sure that this is correct in all possible sequences of events, hence this frantic stress test.
+We wanted to make very sure that this is correct in all possible sequences of events, hence this frantic stress test with preemptions and interruptions galore.

-The preempt and interrupt mechanisms will be important in a range of real-world applications, ranging from hospital emergency room triage operations to manufacturing job shops and machine breakdown processes.
+The preempt and interrupt mechanisms will be important in a range of real-world modeling applications, ranging from hospital emergency room triage operations to manufacturing job shops and machine breakdown processes.
 Together with hold, acquire/release, put/get, the condition variables, and the ability for processes to wait for specific events and for other processes to finish, Cimba provides a comprehensive set of process interactions.

 Building, validating, and parallelizing the simulation will follow the same pattern as in our two first tutorials, so we will not repeat that here.